xarray-contrib/xoak/design_notes.md

 ### Low-level API

-In case xoak will eventually have its own index implementations, it should also provide a low-level API for reusing the indexes outside of Xarray.
+In case xoak will eventually have its own index implementations, it should also provide a low-level API for reusing or inspecting the indexes outside of Xarray.
 Alternatively, those implementations could be maintained in a 3rd-party package.

 ### Indexing operations not supported by xarray